Skip to content

 • Recovered Before the Theft is Reported, for example:

-2am Saturday, the vehicle is taken without authority.
+1 pm Monday, the vehicle is taken without authority.
 An hour later:

 • Recovered before the LoS entry reaches the DVLA, for example:

-3:15am Saturday, the police, having recovered the vehicle, remove the PNC LoS marker from the VRM
+4:30 pm, the police, having recovered the vehicle, remove the PNC LoS marker from the VRM

-The transfer of PNC LoS markers to the DVLA does occur not in real-time.
+The transfer of PNC LoS markers to the DVLA does not occur in real-time.

 • Recovered Before the LoS is ‘Confirmed’